golang/protobuf/README.md

 - `Mfoo/bar.proto=quux/shme` - declares that foo/bar.proto is
   associated with Go package quux/shme.
 This is subject to the import_prefix parameter.
-- `tag=true` - specifies wheter export tag comment.
+- `tag=true` - specifies whether export tag comment.

 The following parameters are deprecated and should not be used: